Skip to main content

 Dalarna

 Runn/Ösjön, Falun-Borlänge: Lake Runn is probably Sweden's most famous skating spot.
-You will find up to 50 kilometres of prepared tracks and you can use the loop system to map out your desired distance.
+You will find up to 50 kilometres of prepared tracks, and you can use the loop system to map out your desired distance.
 There are dozens of cosy picnic spots along the trail.
-Every winter, they host activities and events like Runn Winter Week with World Cup races.
+Every winter, they host activities and events, such as Runn Winter Week with World Cup races.

 Väsman, Ludvika: On Lake Väsman, you can skate on a 19-kilometre-long prepared track between the marinas of Ludvika and Dröverka.
 You can also start in between.
 Around Bärholmarna, you will find a loop of about 1 kilometre.
 This is also the perfect place to take a break and enjoy a ‘fika’, the Swedish coffee break.